locessentials/eng401-business-english-us/unit3/week7/intro-to-spex.md

 **Questions for Consideration**

 - Why are specifications needed?
 That is, what are the goals of writing specifications?
-- The section presents the types of requirements that should be defined in translation and localization specficiations.
+- The section presents the types of requirements that should be defined in translation and localization specifications.
 Based on that discussion, what generalizations can you make about the types of requirements that should be defined in specifications (no matter the industry)?
 Why?
 - Once established, how are specifications used?

 ## Specifications: Topics Covered and Technical Precision